top of page

 Understanding Hospice and Palliative Care

-Palliative care may be offered to anyone with a serious illness, regardless of life expectancy.
-Like hospice, the goal of palliative care is to improve the quality of life of these patients by addressing their physical, emotional, social, and spiritual needs.
-However, palliative care patients may continue to receive curative treatments if desired.
+Palliative care may be offered at any stage of a serious illness, regardless of life expectancy.
+Like hospice, the goal is to improve quality of life by supporting physical comfort, emotional well-being, and spiritual needs.
+Unlike hospice care, individuals receiving palliative care may continue curative or life-prolonging treatments if they choose.

 How Massage Supports Comfort and Well-being